 Generic Name: bevacizumab (Intravenous route)

 Gastrointestinal perforation, some cases fatal, has occurred in up to 2.4% of bevacizumab-treated patients.
 Bevacizumab is also associated with an increased incidence of surgical and wound healing complications, including serious and fatal complications.
 Discontinue bevacizumab if gastrointestinal perforation or wound dehiscence occurs.
 Discontinue at least 28 days prior to elective surgery.
 Do not initiate bevacizumab for at least 28 days after surgery and until the surgical wound is fully healed.
-Severe or fatal hemorrhage, including hemoptysis, gastrointestinal bleeding, CNS hemorrhage, and vaginal bleeding, have occurred up to 5-fold more frequently in bevacizumab-treated patients.
+Severe or fatal hemorrhage, including hemoptysis, gastrointestinal bleeding, CNS hemorrhage, and vaginal bleeding, has occurred up to 5-fold more frequently in bevacizumab-treated patients.
 Do not administer bevacizumab to patients with serious hemorrhage or recent hemoptysis .

 Commonly used brand name(s)